Main content start

 - Teach students how to share their screens and use the whiteboard feature.
 Assign a student within the breakout room to share their screen.
 They might share their view of a document or use the whiteboard feature in Zoom.
 Once sharing a screen they might use the annotation tool or save an image of the whiteboard.

-- Give students the option to opt-out of breakout rooms.
+- Give students the option to opt out of breakout rooms.
 Zoom fatigue can make online group work very unproductive and sometimes stressful for some students.
 Perhaps instruct students to send a private chat message to you if they need accommodation, or deselect “Move all participants into breakout rooms automatically” when creating the rooms and allow them to choose how they want to participate.

 - Get very familiar with the Zoom breakout room options.
 Practice with breakout rooms and get comfortable with all the settings before going live with your students.
 View Zoom documentation on breakout rooms.

 - Pre-assign breakout room members.
 A host can set up specific groups in advance through Stanford's Zoom web portal (this feature does not appear in the Canvas Zoom integration).
-Keep in mind that this feature is generally not needed for small classes or most common use cases.
+Keep in mind that this feature is generally not needed for small classes or the most common use cases.

-- Join Stanford's Zoom users Slack channel.
+- Join Stanford's Zoom users' Slack channel.
 Connect to a campus-wide network of Zoom users on Stanford's Slack grid.
 If you have a Zoom question, chances are someone here can help you.
 From within Slack, join channel #cop-zoom-users.

 Excerpted with permission from Diane Lam's CTL resource, "Structuring Short-Term Group Work Online, with Zoom Breakout Rooms."
 See the full resource for Zoom breakout tech tutorials and more.